Calculate exactly how many cases (or kegs) of beer you need for your wedding reception. No more guessing - get the right amount for your crowd.

 Local craft breweries, specialty imports, or custom-labeled wedding beers.

-For a 4-hour wedding reception with 100 guests serving beer, wine, and liquor, plan for about 70-80 beers (3 cases).
-If your crowd leans toward beer lovers, increase to 120-140 beers (5-6 cases).
+For a 4-hour wedding reception with 100 guests serving beer, wine, and liquor, plan for about 3-4 cases of beer (70-96 beers).
+If your crowd leans toward beer lovers, increase to 5-6 cases (120-144 beers).
 Our calculator adjusts based on your guest preferences.

 Offer 2-3 options: a light lager (Pilsner, light beer) for broad appeal, a craft option or IPA for beer enthusiasts, and optionally a seasonal choice.
 For summer weddings, wheat beers and lagers are popular.
 Fall weddings pair well with amber ales or Oktoberfest styles.